isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Apr18.rst

 "The samtools view command is the most versatile tool in the samtools package.
 It's main function, not surprisingly, is to allow you to convert the binary (i.e., easy for the computer to read and process) alignments in the BAM file view to text-based SAM alignments that are easy for humans to read and process."
 The 'view' command, with the -Shb flags will (-S is depreciated) -h includes the header, -b outputs a bam.
 This is simply a bam-to-bam workflow.

 We will 'view' an input file, named 'filein', and output a file, named 'fileout' (creative huh?).
-But those are the inputs, which I'm giving to samtools.
+But those are the inputs, or arguments, that I'm giving to samtools.
 The order of the samtools parameters is controlled by the position, and in the case of 'fileout', I'm attaching a prefix '-o' (the output flag).

 We still have the CWL outputs section.
-This is actually what get's connected up to a workflow made up from a series of steps.
-Here I've called it 'bamsout', and declair the file will be named 'something dot bam' (*.bam).
+This is actually what gets connected up to a workflow (a series of steps).
+Here I've called it 'bamsout', and declare the file will be named 'something dot bam' (*.bam).

 OK then, still with me?
 Next I set up a google bucket with data and output folders.
 This is also where the CWL files go.

 ::

-  Buckets/
-    my-workflows/
+      my-bucket/
           bamtobam/
               samtools_bamtobam_single_file.cwl
               data/
                   bam1.bam
                   bam2.bam (etc)
               outputs/

 To get some data to work on, I moved some bams from the `ENCODE project <http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeUwRepliSeq/>`_ to my bucket's data folder.

-Cool trick: diectly move a file from the web to your bucket using:
+Cool trick: directly move a file from the web to your bucket using:

 .. code-block:: bash

   wget http://bam1.bam | gsutil -m cp -I gs://my-bucket/bamtobam/data

 The last thing we need is a settings file.
-This maps actual file names and parameter values to variable names found in the CWL.
+This maps actual file names in our bucket and parameter values to variable names found in the CWL.
-The paths are in relation to the location to the CWL file.
+The paths are relative to the location to the CWL file.
 Here's what I used (in the yaml format):

 ::